Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 - Allow your child to refuse to eat.
 When your child refuses to eat something, let him not eat it.
 Don’t create a big ordeal.
 And never force him to eat.

-Autonomy is the end goal for all eaters, so allow your child to explore, taste and discover food.
+Autonomy is the end goal for all eaters, so allow your child to explore, taste and discover nutritious foods.

 Don’t interfere when your toddler’s eating, unless he needs help.
 That means while he’s eating: